rkaldung/otrs4-docker/README.md

 A DOCKERFILE to setup an OTRS 4 Instance using CentOS 6 as base Image.

-This OTRS Version is the regular, non ITSM Version.
+This OTRS Version is the ITSM Version.

 ##Access

 This System uses two exposed ports 80 (HTTPD) / 22 (SSHD).
 SSH is necessary to change some the config files (Config.pm), add ldap stuff and so on.
 If you use the defaults you can disable port 22.

 The root user is "root", so is the password.